nparker19/project2-Group3-006/README.md

 ##  possible addition to app
 - this may include scaling up the app such that user can add list of activities that the TODit app can add pop-ups of suggestion
-- Google calender operation will be implemanted and fixed challenges arround token_expiration
+- Google calender operation will be implemanted and fixed challenges arround token_expiration.

 ## list pylint disable in the codes
     "--errors-only" to ignore none error